Brussels-Congress railway station: Contemporary (2002–present)

 Since April 2002, when the ticket offices closed, Brussels-Congress has only been in use as a train stop.
-In 2009, the National Railway Company of Belgium (NMBS/SNCB) counted 1187 people boarding there every weekday.
-In 2010, this number was said to be 1499.
+In 2009, the National Railway Company of Belgium (SNCB/NMBS) counted 1,187 people boarding there every weekday.
+In 2010, this number was said to be 1,499.
 Even though the number of passengers increased, it remains very low.
-Because of this and the fact that several other transportation facilities are available in the vicinity, NMBS/SNCB is thinking of closing the train stop completely, this mainly to improve the time accuracy of the trains on the North–South connection.
+Because of this and the fact that several other transportation facilities are available in the vicinity, SNCB/NMBS is thinking of closing the train stop completely, this mainly to improve the time accuracy of the trains on the North–South connection.
 However, no final decision has yet been communicated.

 Architecture

 The station building was designed by the modernist architect Maxime Brunfaut at the end of the 1940s.
 It consists mainly of an above-ground ventilation shaft for the underground North–South connection, which Brunfaut smartly used as the basis for his monumental design.
 The main design features are the stumpy tower and the large cantilevering shed over the entrance.
-The tower is five floors high and consists of a central bay sticking out of the front facade, housing the service stairs, and six bays to each side of this central one.
-The facade of the central bay is closed.
-The front facade of the other bays forms a rhombic net made from terracotta.
-This net is continued on the highest floor of the side facades.
-The lower floors of the side facades are closed.
-On both side facades bas-reliefs have been applied.
-The closed front facade of the central bay is also decorated with a bas-relief, made by the sculptor Jozef Cantré.
+The tower is five floors high and consists of a central bay sticking out of the front façade, housing the service stairs, and six bays to each side of this central one.
+The façade of the central bay is closed.
+The front façade of the other bays forms a rhombic net made from terracotta.
+This net is continued on the highest floor of the side façades.
+The lower floors of the side façades are closed.
+On both side façades bas-reliefs have been applied.
+The closed front façade of the central bay is also decorated with a bas-relief, made by the sculptor Jozef Cantré.
 The underground entrance is accentuated by the large cantilevering shed with the station's name written on its edge.